• Menu

 Thai seafood green curry with quinoa

-Green curries are a personal favourite among Thai dishes.
-The green curry paste and coconut cream provide a versatile foundation on which to build layers of flavour.
+The green curry paste and coconut cream provide a versatile foundation for building layers of flavour, resulting in this delectable Thai seafood green curry.

 A true curry purist would have made their curry paste from scratch.
-In this dish I used a purchased curry paste, though it was quite a good one from a Bangkok gourmet market.
-When looking for Thai curry pastes in your local super/asian markets, make sure it is actually produced in Thailand.
-If not, look somewhere else or make your own.
+I used a purchased curry paste in this dish, though it was quite a good one from a Bangkok gourmet market.
+When looking for Thai curry pastes in your local super/Asian markets, make sure it is actually produced in Thailand.
+If not, look somewhere else, make your own, or buy online.

-If you don’t have the time or can’t obtain the ingredients to prepare the curry paste yourself for the thai seafood green curry, I highly recommend this Thai Green Curry Paste guide by the High Heel Gourmet.
+If you do have the time to prepare the curry paste yourself for this seafood green curry, I highly recommend this Thai Green Curry Paste guide by the High Heel Gourmet.
 It provides a detailed description and lots of pictures.
 One very novel suggestion in this guide is to replace the shrimp paste with Vegemite or Marmite in order to produce a vegetarian green curry paste.
 This is a suggestion also very relevant to Vietnamese cuisine which uses a lot of shrimp paste.

 And what’s with the quinoa?
 Certainly not traditional, it does provide a tasty and healthy alternative to white rice.
-While white rice is merely a way to soak up some of the flavour, quinoa adds its own nutty notes, and a slightly chewy texture.
+While white rice is merely a way to soak up some of the flavours, quinoa adds its own nutty notes and a slightly chewy texture.

 I do love a good curry, whether Thai, Indian, Vietnamese, or Japanese.